Sewer56/sewer56-archives-nx/doc/docs/Specification/Overview.md

 !!! info "This release adds various packing presets to the reference API implementation."

-The presets control the behaviour of how the blocks in the `.nx` archive are arranged.
+The presets control the behaviour of how the blocks in the `.r3a` archive are arranged.
 They currently include:

 - Local Archiving (SSD): Maximized Compression ratio with LZMA.